 When we "lose heart", we lose the ability to get up one more time after being knocked down.
 We hesitate to take action because we are fearful of the consequences.
 We don't think tomorrow can be better at all.
 We care nothing for ourselves or for other human beings.
 We are wounded, and we need desperately to heal.

-The only remedies for a broken heart are time and comfort.
+comfort.
 With time, the heart can begin to strengthen itself.
 The pain lessens.
 Whatever holes we have in our heart get filled in so that the hollowness goes away.
 We eventually find other things to put into our hearts to take the place of those things that we have lost.

 With comfort, we are able to nurture ourself or be nurtured by another person.
 A comforting word, a comforting touch, just having someone be there with you, and for you, allows the healing to begin.
 If you have no one in your life who can act as comfort, then you must comfort yourself.
 Be good to yourself.
 Ease up on your standards for a little bit, until you are back to normal.
 Lower the bar for a short time.
 Reduce your commitments, to save your precious energy for yourself.
 It is okay to be a little selfish when you're trying to heal a broken heart.
 Do those things that give you joy or that feed your soul.
 Seek out and be around beauty, in music, art, nature.